Bardolph-Automation-Inc/bardolph/docs/language.rst

 Conditionals
 ============
 A conditional consists of the `if` keyword, followed by an expression and one or more commands.
-It can also have an `else` clause
+It can also have an `else` clause:

 .. code-block:: lightbulb